shnarazk/splr/README.md

 Though Splr comes with **ABSOLUTELY NO WARRANTY**, I'd like to show some results.

-#### Version 0.15.0
+#### Version 0.17.0

-- [SAT Competition 2021](https://satcompetition.github.io/2021/), [Benchmarks main truck](https://satcompetition.github.io/2021/benchmarks.html) -- splr-0.15.0 solved with a 300 sec timeout:
+- [SAT Competition 2021](https://satcompetition.github.io/2021/), [Benchmarks main track](https://satcompetition.github.io/2021/benchmarks.html) -- splr-0.17.0 solved with a 300 sec timeout (this is one of the best of splr):
-  - 42 satisfiable problems: all the solutions were correct.
+  - 49 satisfiable problems: all the solutions were correct.
-  - 34 unsatisfiable problems: all the certifications were verified with [Grat toolchain](https://www21.in.tum.de/~lammich/grat/).
+  - 34 unsatisfiable problems: all certifications were verified with [Grat toolchain](https://www21.in.tum.de/~lammich/grat/) or [drat-trim](https://github.com/marijnheule/drat-trim).

 ## Install